dtonhofer/prolog_notes/swipl_notes/about_exceptions/README.md

 **All exceptions are described by clauses of the predicate `exc_desc/4`**

-Each clause works the same way as a data record, maybe found in a map/dictionary/hash, would in other languages.
-As Prolog program in essence _is_ a map, we can code the data directly (remember the adage of keeping "code and data separate"?
-We have more flexibility here.
-"Separate" now just mean "grouped at the end of the program").
+Each clause of `exc_desc/4` works essentially as a data record (in other programming languages, one would stash these records into a "data record holder" like a map; but a Prolog program essentially _is_ a map, so let's be direct).

-Here is the description of `exc_desc/4` with two examples as called by the code snippet given above:
+Here is the description of `exc_desc/4`, followed by two examples as called by the code snippet given above:

 ```prolog
 % ===